grafana/pyroscope/docs/sources/deploy-kubernetes/helm.md

    ```
    {{% /admonition %}}

-   - Option B: Install Pyroscope as micro-services.
+   - Option B: Install Pyroscope as multiple microservices.
 In this mode, as you scale out the number of instances, they will share a singular backend for storage and querying.

    ```bash
    # Gather the default config for micro-services